svettwer/dev-proxy/README.md

 See [Squid config docs](http://www.squid-cache.org/Doc/config/) for options.

 ## Reconfigure it
-To reload the config in a running dev-proxy container, use `docker kill -s HUP squid`.
+To reload the config in a running dev-proxy container, use `docker kill -s HUP dev-proxy`.